Ringette Skating Skills

 Backward Crossovers

-Transitions are the ability to change direction (forwards to backwards OR backwards to forwards).
+Transitions + Pivots are the skating skills that allows an athlete to change direction (forwards to backwards OR backwards to forwards).
 Having this ability creates a more agile athlete.
 An athlete that can transition any direction at any moment, can modify their body position the fastest to have success in the task they are executing on the ice.

 Stopping